eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Introduction
 ~~~~~~~~~~~~

-Cyclone DDS provides a tool that measures primarily data *throughput*
+Cyclone DDS provides a tool that primarily measures data *throughput*
 and *latency* of the cyclone-based applications within the network or
 within the same board, namely *ddsperf*.
-This tool also help to do
+This tool also helps
 sanity checks to ensure your configuration is correctly set up and
 running.
-This chapter describes how to use the *ddsperf* tool and how to
+This chapter describes how to use the *ddsperf* tool and
 read and interpret its outputs and results.
 Using the Cyclone DDS Python
-package you can also run *ddsperf* as a graphical application, by running
+package, you can also run *ddsperf* as a graphical application, by running
 *cyclonedds performance*.

-As well as *ddsperf*, you can also find dedicated examples in the
+As well as *ddsperf*, you can find dedicated examples in the
-product distribution that measures the DDS system throughput and the
+product distribution that measure the DDS system throughput and the
 latency with their associated codebase.
 You can start from the provided
 code and customize it to fit your scenario and exact data types.
 Both
 *ddsperf*\ tool and the provided examples perform the benchmarking using